jarki7777/brekkie/README.md

 By default the react server will run on port 3000 and the Express server will run on port 5000, you can modify the PORTS on the `docker-compose.yml` file

 - After docker compose ends Open a new browser tab http://localhost:3000/

+- Use the [sample](#The-sample-user-credentials-are) users to see all functionalities underway

 # Folder structure